Non-resident directors: four risk areas for companies

-Following the end of the UK tax year on 6 April, businesses must address various reporting requirements.
-These include submitting 2024-25 short-term business visitors (STBV) reports to HMRC by 31 May 2025, if agreements were in place by 5 April 2025.
+With the end of the UK tax year fast approaching on 5 April, businesses must address various reporting requirements.
+These include submitting 2025-26 short-term business visitors (STBV) reports to HMRC by 31 May 2026, if agreements are in place by 5 April 2026.
 Having STBV agreements (Appendix 4 or 8) with HMRC relaxes strict PAYE tax requirements, which can otherwise apply from day one of travel to the UK.

 STBV compliance remains an important topic for UK businesses.
 It concerns corporate governance and risk, processes and controls, potential HMRC PAYE and Business Risk Reviews, and due diligence ahead of transactions.
-The recent implementation of the electronic travel authorisation (ETA) system will provide UK authorities with more travel data, potentially prompting HMRC to raise questions regarding STBV compliance in the future.
+The recent implementation of the electronic travel authorisation (ETA) system now provides UK authorities with more travel data, potentially prompting HMRC to raise questions regarding STBV compliance going forward.

 When an overseas employee from a group company visits the UK for business, there may be a PAYE obligation if the employee is viewed as working for the UK business and performing substantive duties.
 This applies even if the income from UK workdays is ultimately exempt under a double taxation treaty between the UK and the individual's country of residence.